nautilus-os/NautilusOS/README.md

 - [ ] App store improvements (right now it can only install built-in apps)
-- [ ] Add a feature to confirm page closing to stop Securly, GoGuardian, etc.
+- [ ] Add a feature to confirm page closing to stop Securly, GoGuardian, Hapara etc.
 - [ ] Add an option to increase or decrease window transparency
 - [ ] Make tabs and stuff work